Skip to main content

 Railway sets $PORT automatically and expects the container to bind to it.
 The Fabro image honors $PORT and falls back to 32276, and it exposes 32276, so Railway’s default HTTP routing works without any manual port configuration.
 If you override the port in Service → Settings → Networking → Target Port, match the value to $PORT.

-3. Set required environment variables
+3. Set bootstrap environment variables

 VariablePurpose